Soviet economic blockade of Lithuania: Background

-Shortly after Germany and the Soviet Union signed of the Molotov–Ribbentrop Pact in 1939, the Baltic states were occupied and illegally incorporated into the Soviet Union; the territories, including Lithuania, fell under control of the USSR after World War II.
-Despite being part of the Soviet Union for more than 40 years, in the 1980s the Baltic states were still seen as somewhat different from the rest of the USSR.
+Shortly after Germany and the Soviet Union signed the Molotov–Ribbentrop Pact in 1939, the Baltic states were occupied and illegally incorporated into the Soviet Union, which was interrupted by three years of German occupation before reverting back to the USSR after World War II.
+Despite being part of the Soviet Union for more than 40 years, in the 1980s, the Baltic states were still seen as somewhat different from the rest of the USSR.

 After Mikhail Gorbachev was elected leader of the Communist Party of the Soviet Union (CPSU) in 1985, the Soviet government gradually introduced some liberalisation measures, including perestroika and glasnost.
 These policies enabled massive demonstrations in most Soviet republics.
 In the Baltic states, the gatherings, which initially protested the environmentally-unfriendly projects of the central government, turned more and more political.
-By late summer 1988, Sąjūdis, the movement which was initially in favour of perestroika, started to demand legalisation of the Lithuanian interwar flag, resignation of the republic's government and sovereignty for Lithuania.
+By late summer 1988, Sąjūdis, the movement which was initially in favour of perestroika, demanded legalisation of the Lithuanian interwar flag, resignation of the republic's government and sovereignty for Lithuania.
 By early 1989, the movement already pushed for independence from USSR.

 These demands were eventually implemented.
 In November 1988, the Supreme Soviet of the Lithuanian Soviet Socialist Republic established the tricolored flag as the flag of the republic.
-Later on, in May 1989, the republic issued a declaration of sovereignty.
+In May 1989, the republic issued a declaration of sovereignty.
 It asserted the primacy of Lithuanian law, though still in the framework of the Soviet Union.
-While the declaration expressly violated Article 74 of the 1977 Constitution, which said that Soviet law should prevail in case of conflicting legislation, no actions were undertaken by the officials in the Kremlin - to the contrary, in November 1989 the Soviet Union made some concessions by approving a plan of financial and economical autonomy for the Baltic republics.
+While the declaration expressly violated Article 74 of the 1977 Constitution, which said that Soviet law should prevail in case of conflicting legislation, no actions were undertaken by the officials in the Kremlin – to the contrary, in November 1989, the Soviet Union made some concessions by approving a plan of financial and economical autonomy for the Baltic republics.

-At the same time, revelations in Lithuania concerning the secret protocols of the Molotov-Ribbentrop pact (whose existence the USSR had denied) further angered the opposition, which demanded their disclosure and condemnation.
+At the same time, revelations in Lithuania concerning the secret protocols of the Molotov–Ribbentrop pact (whose existence the USSR had denied) further angered the opposition, which demanded their disclosure and condemnation.
 The Soviet Union formally acknowledged their existence in December 1989, following deliberations of a select committee in the Congress of People's Deputies, and declared them "legally untenable and invalid from the moment they were signed".
 Finally, Gorbachev had problems inside his party.
 In December 1989, Algirdas Brazauskas, the leader of the Communist Party of Lithuania (CPL), announced that CPL was independent from CPSU, despite pleas not to do so by Gorbachev.
 Angry, the Central Committee of CPSU sent Gorbachev to Vilnius to quell the party revolt.
 However, the First Secretary failed to subordinate party rebels and his trip only made Lithuanians press harder for independence.